-- 1. Legislation has been introduced to enable the City to issue penalty notices to persons who do not respond to requests for information.
+- Legislation has been introduced to enable the City to issue penalty notices to persons who do not respond to requests for information.
 Issues with this amendment have been discussed with the Office of Local Government, as outlined in section 4.1 below, item 4.
 The City will delay implementation of any penalty process. - 2.
 The definition of a corporation has been widened to include any body corporate established under legislation for which company officer equivalents can be identified. - 3.
 The impossibility of complying with the legislation if a by-election is called.
 (See Appendix 1 for details.) - 4.
-Production of non-resident electoral rolls as at 4 September 2020 is a new requirement following changes to the Electoral Funding Act 2018 (s31, 31A).
-To comply with the amendments, the NSW Electoral Commission (NSWEC) must publish on their website the number on the electoral roll (that is, the sum of the resident roll and non-resident rolls) as at 4 September 2020.
+Production of non-resident electoral rolls as at 4 September 2020 was a new requirement following changes to the Electoral Funding Act 2018 (s31, 31A).
+To comply with the amendments, the NSW Electoral Commission (NSWEC) must publish on their website the number on the electoral roll (that is, the sum of the resident roll and non-resident rolls) twelve months prior to an election.
 The City's CEO must supply copies of the non-resident rolls to NSWEC for this purpose.
 The total number will determine the funding cap for candidates, their supporters and third party campaigners.
-It is considered inappropriate in the current pandemic environment to burden occupiers with requests to register as non-residents.
-As such, the non-resident rolls produced by the City in September 2020 will not reflect the true number of occupiers.
-This is not anticipated to affect the funding cap available as the size of the City's roll will place it in the highest funding category.
-(Targeted activity to identify occupiers will begin in early 2021.)
+It was considered inappropriate in the current pandemic environment to burden occupiers with requests to register as non-residents.
+As such, the non-resident rolls produced by the City in September 2020 did not reflect the true number of occupiers.
+This did not affect the funding cap available as the size of the City's roll places it in the highest funding category.
+(Targeted activity to identify occupiers began in early 2021.)